biopragmatics/oquat/docs/unknowns/source/pato.md

 # pato

-## `.answers.com` (1)
+## `.answers.com`

+There are 1 usages of `.answers.com` in `pato`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20.answers.com)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20.answers.com).

 | curie                     |   usages | nodes                                                       |
 |---------------------------|----------|-------------------------------------------------------------|
 | .answers.com:.answers.com |        1 | [PATO:0001606](http://purl.obolibrary.org/obo/PATO_0001606) |

-## `Answers.com` (1)
+## `Answers.com`

+There are 1 usages of `Answers.com` in `pato`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Answers.com)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Answers.com).

 | curie                   |   usages | nodes                                                                                                                    |
 |-------------------------|----------|--------------------------------------------------------------------------------------------------------------------------|
 | Answers.com:Answers.com |        2 | [PATO:0000969](http://purl.obolibrary.org/obo/PATO_0000969), [PATO:0001480](http://purl.obolibrary.org/obo/PATO_0001480) |

-## `Biology-online` (1)
+## `Biology-online`

+There are 1 usages of `Biology-online` in `pato`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Biology-online)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Biology-online).

 | curie                         |   usages | nodes                                                                                                                                                                                                                                                                                                                |
 |-------------------------------|----------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | Biology-online:Biology-online |        8 | [PATO:0000970](http://purl.obolibrary.org/obo/PATO_0000970), [PATO:0000982](http://purl.obolibrary.org/obo/PATO_0000982), [PATO:0000983](http://purl.obolibrary.org/obo/PATO_0000983), [PATO:0001405](http://purl.obolibrary.org/obo/PATO_0001405), [PATO:0001406](http://purl.obolibrary.org/obo/PATO_0001406), ... |

-## `Book` (1)
+## `Book`

+There are 1 usages of `Book` in `pato`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Book)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Book).

 | curie     |   usages | nodes                                                                                                                                                                                 |
 |-----------|----------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | Book:Book |        3 | [PATO:0002294](http://purl.obolibrary.org/obo/PATO_0002294), [PATO:0002295](http://purl.obolibrary.org/obo/PATO_0002295), [PATO:0002296](http://purl.obolibrary.org/obo/PATO_0002296) |

-## `Chemicool` (1)
+## `Chemicool`

+There are 1 usages of `Chemicool` in `pato`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Chemicool)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Chemicool).

 | curie               |   usages | nodes                                                       |
 |---------------------|----------|-------------------------------------------------------------|
 | Chemicool:Chemicool |        1 | [PATO:0001888](http://purl.obolibrary.org/obo/PATO_0001888) |

-## `Chemistry` (2)
+## `Chemistry`

+There are 2 usages of `Chemistry` in `pato`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Chemistry)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Chemistry).

 | curie                                                                           |   usages | nodes                                                       |
 |---------------------------------------------------------------------------------|----------|-------------------------------------------------------------|
 | Chemistry:http://chemistry.about.com/od/chemistryglossary/a/soliddefinition.htm |        1 | [PATO:0001546](http://purl.obolibrary.org/obo/PATO_0001546) |
 | Chemistry:http://chemistry.about.com/od/chemistryglossary/a/gasdefinition.htm   |        1 | [PATO:0001547](http://purl.obolibrary.org/obo/PATO_0001547) |

-## `Dictionary` (1)
+## `Dictionary`

+There are 1 usages of `Dictionary` in `pato`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Dictionary)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Dictionary).

 | curie                                       |   usages | nodes                                                                                                                                                                                                                                                                                                                |
 |---------------------------------------------|----------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | Dictionary:http://dictionary.reference.com/ |        9 | [PATO:0000318](http://purl.obolibrary.org/obo/PATO_0000318), [PATO:0000320](http://purl.obolibrary.org/obo/PATO_0000320), [PATO:0000322](http://purl.obolibrary.org/obo/PATO_0000322), [PATO:0000323](http://purl.obolibrary.org/obo/PATO_0000323), [PATO:0000324](http://purl.obolibrary.org/obo/PATO_0000324), ... |

-## `Dictionary.com` (1)
+## `Dictionary.com`

+There are 1 usages of `Dictionary.com` in `pato`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Dictionary.com)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Dictionary.com).

 | curie                         |   usages | nodes                                                                                                                                                                                                                                                                                                                |
 |-------------------------------|----------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | Dictionary.com:Dictionary.com |        7 | [PATO:0000329](http://purl.obolibrary.org/obo/PATO_0000329), [PATO:0000331](http://purl.obolibrary.org/obo/PATO_0000331), [PATO:0001473](http://purl.obolibrary.org/obo/PATO_0001473), [PATO:0001477](http://purl.obolibrary.org/obo/PATO_0001477), [PATO:0001478](http://purl.obolibrary.org/obo/PATO_0001478), ... |

-## `FNA` (1)
+## `FNA`

+There are 1 usages of `FNA` in `pato`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20FNA)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20FNA).

 | curie   |   usages | nodes                                                       |
 |---------|----------|-------------------------------------------------------------|
 | FNA:FNA |        1 | [PATO:0002385](http://purl.obolibrary.org/obo/PATO_0002385) |

-## `GOC` (1)
+## `GOC`

+There are 1 usages of `GOC` in `pato`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20GOC)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20GOC).

 | curie   |   usages | nodes                                                                                                                    |
 |---------|----------|--------------------------------------------------------------------------------------------------------------------------|
 | GOC:CJM |        2 | [PATO:0000077](http://purl.obolibrary.org/obo/PATO_0000077), [PATO:0002324](http://purl.obolibrary.org/obo/PATO_0002324) |

-## `Hickey` (1)
+## `Hickey`

+There are 1 usages of `Hickey` in `pato`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Hickey)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Hickey).

 | curie       |   usages | nodes                                                                                                                                                                                                                                                                                                                |
 |-------------|----------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | Hickey:1988 |        6 | [PATO:0001967](http://purl.obolibrary.org/obo/PATO_0001967), [PATO:0001968](http://purl.obolibrary.org/obo/PATO_0001968), [PATO:0001969](http://purl.obolibrary.org/obo/PATO_0001969), [PATO:0001970](http://purl.obolibrary.org/obo/PATO_0001970), [PATO:0001971](http://purl.obolibrary.org/obo/PATO_0001971), ... |

-## `IUPAC` (1)
+## `IUPAC`

+There are 1 usages of `IUPAC` in `pato`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20IUPAC)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20IUPAC).

 | curie       |   usages | nodes                                                       |
 |-------------|----------|-------------------------------------------------------------|
 | IUPAC:IUPAC |        1 | [PATO:0001674](http://purl.obolibrary.org/obo/PATO_0001674) |

-## `InfoVisual` (1)
+## `InfoVisual`

+There are 1 usages of `InfoVisual` in `pato`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20InfoVisual)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20InfoVisual).

 | curie                 |   usages | nodes                                                       |
 |-----------------------|----------|-------------------------------------------------------------|
 | InfoVisual:InfoVisual |        1 | [PATO:0001890](http://purl.obolibrary.org/obo/PATO_0001890) |

-## `MAMMALOGY` (1)
+## `MAMMALOGY`

+There are 1 usages of `MAMMALOGY` in `pato`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20MAMMALOGY)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20MAMMALOGY).

 | curie               |   usages | nodes                                                       |
 |---------------------|----------|-------------------------------------------------------------|
 | MAMMALOGY:MAMMALOGY |        1 | [PATO:0001448](http://purl.obolibrary.org/obo/PATO_0001448) |

-## `MGED` (1)
+## `MGED`

+There are 1 usages of `MGED` in `pato`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20MGED)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20MGED).

 | curie     |   usages | nodes                                                                                                                                                                                                                                                                                                                |
 |-----------|----------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | MGED:MGED |       13 | [PATO:0000047](http://purl.obolibrary.org/obo/PATO_0000047), [PATO:0000383](http://purl.obolibrary.org/obo/PATO_0000383), [PATO:0000384](http://purl.obolibrary.org/obo/PATO_0000384), [PATO:0001335](http://purl.obolibrary.org/obo/PATO_0001335), [PATO:0001336](http://purl.obolibrary.org/obo/PATO_0001336), ... |

-## `MedTerms` (1)
+## `MedTerms`

+There are 1 usages of `MedTerms` in `pato`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20MedTerms)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20MedTerms).

 | curie             |   usages | nodes                                                       |
 |-------------------|----------|-------------------------------------------------------------|
 | MedTerms:MedTerms |        1 | [PATO:0001438](http://purl.obolibrary.org/obo/PATO_0001438) |

-## `Medical-dictionary` (1)
+## `Medical-dictionary`

+There are 1 usages of `Medical-dictionary` in `pato`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Medical-dictionary)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Medical-dictionary).

 | curie                                 |   usages | nodes                                                       |
 |---------------------------------------|----------|-------------------------------------------------------------|
 | Medical-dictionary:Medical-dictionary |        1 | [PATO:0001432](http://purl.obolibrary.org/obo/PATO_0001432) |

-## `Merriam-Webster` (3)
+## `Merriam-Webster`

+There are 3 usages of `Merriam-Webster` in `pato`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Merriam-Webster)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Merriam-Webster).

 | curie                           |   usages | nodes                                                                                                                                                                                                                                                                                                                |
 |---------------------------------|----------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|